coalio/Assistant/README.md

 *I'm currently the only maintainer of this project*, but I would love your contributions and I'm currently looking for help.

-So far the library it's getting at least one commit weekly, but we can make this to **two** if you contribute to build Assistant
+So far the library is getting at least one commit weekly, but we can make this to **two** if you contribute to build Assistant

 ## Currently implemented